qiqimonkey4300/APCSFinalProject/README.md

 06/02/2021 - 06/06/2021 HOME~
 Shyne: I made a title screen that will disappear when the play button is clicked.
 Annabel: I adjusted the tools bar to incorporate the selectable pencil and restart button.
+The restart button now works as intended.